Andries-Smit/MendixCustomWidgetSDK/README.md

 The Mendix Custom Widget SDK helps you in building your custom widgets.
 This first version of the SDK helps automating the packaging of your custom widgets into MPK files.
 It is depended upon 7-zip (32bit version).
-And you should have installed this on your local device.
+7-Zip and the .NET framework 4.5.2 are now automatically installed by the setup.

 There are two advantages in using this program.